 The facilities on the ORR began operating in 1943 as part of the Manhattan Project, producing components for the first nuclear weapons.
-The ORR remains a government-owned facility, although the nature of the work has changed.
-The primary missions of the three sites have evolved during the past 50 years and continue to adapt to meet the changing defense, energy, and research needs of the United States.
+The ORR remains government-owned, although the nature of the work at the facility has changed.
+The primary missions of the three sites have evolved during the past 57 years and continue to adapt to meet the changing defense, energy, and research needs of the United States.
 The reservation contains three major DOE installations: the Oak Ridge Y-12 Plant (Y-12 Plant), ORNL, and the ETTP.